azakharova0902/CBC-Flask-Project-AZ/README.md

 To open the project locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/azakharova0902/Flask-Blog-Post-App.git into your terminal.
 To cut ties with this GitHub repository, type git remote rm origin into the terminal.

-Additionally, the project was deployed on Heroku to enable testing and review.
+Additionally, the project was deployed on Heroku to enable testing and review https://cbc-flask-project-az.herokuapp.com/

 <hr>